akbrauer/JS_Coursework_Examples/small_projects/score_keeper/readme.txt

-Small project to practice using Bulma css framework
+Basic JS project to practice using Bulma CSS framework